 Let’s face it: we all love to hike, but not all of us have hiking buddies available whenever we wish to just go out and enjoy a good trek in the nature.
 And sometimes, you just want to hike on your own, at your personal pace.
 Hiking partners can be great, but we all have our individual rhythms, needs and desires.
 A solitude can do good for a soul, especially if experienced during a solo hike.
 As someone who hikes alone quite a bit, I’ve gathered a few tips that in my opinion could help you.
 Stay safe out there and let me know if you have more tips based on your experiences.

 This is a general tip that will actually be a major factor in some of the next tips.
 As I said earlier, I’m all for hiking alone.
 But you need to be cautious.
+Safety should be your number one priority.
 If you are injured or hurt, you are on your own.
 You need to be skillful enough to avoid life-threatening situations.
 Moreover, if they can’t be avoided, you will need to be skillful enough to get yourself out of Dodge!
 Don’t hike alone unless you know where you’re going, unless you’re properly equipped, unless you know how to treat injuries, look for food, and contact emergency services if necessary.

 Let Someone Know Where You’re Heading